"The supportive learning environment on the course meant it felt safe to take risks, be honest and try new things."

 The course blends real-life examples with group work, practical skills and tools.
 Your active participation is encouraged and you will be expected to challenge and stretch yourself.
 Sharing with and learning from each other features strongly across the fortnight.

-- Ambition for themselves and the cultural sector
+- A commitment to and passion for the cultural sector

 - A curiosity as to the wider context of culture

 Our courses are supported by Arts Council England and to be eligible for a subsidised place applicants must be:

 - Working in England (normally in the arts, museums and/or libraries sector)

 - Committed to developing their career as a cultural leader in England

 - Have at least five years’ work experience.
 NB this is a minimum criteria.
 If you just meet the five years’ criteria you might want to consider our Emerging Leaders course.